ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ### Line Symbology

-Line features should follow a clear visual hierarchy.
-Due to their relatively limited thicknesses, differences in line colour might not be as obvious and differences in fill colour.
-It is for this reason that lines are usually also differentiated by <b>thickness</b> and <i>stroke</i> style e.g. full, dashed, dotted.
-Think of how a roadmap will demonstrate the difference between road types; motorways will be thick and bold to stand out as the 'highest level' of line features, whereas small residential streets will be thinner, usually with a less contrast-y colour, and path features like footpaths might appear as dashed lines.
+Line features should follow a clear visual hierarchy and can be varied in colour and size to reflect their relative importance.
+Lines are usually differentiated by <b>thickness</b> and <b>stroke</b> style, for example, full, dashed or dotted.
+Think of how a roadmap will demonstrate the difference between road types; motorways will be thick and bold to stand out as the 'highest level' of line features, whereas small residential streets will be thinner and path features like footpaths might appear as dashed lines.
+Using colour can help add meaning to your map, particularly if conventional colours such as blue for water are used.
 This creates a visual hierarchy which is easy to identify at a glance.

 ### Point Symbology

 Most GIS software visualises points very similarly to polygons as filled-in shapes, but unlike polygons are usually scaled to be the same visual size at any map scale.
 Points can be differentiated by colour, size, and shape depending on the purpose of the map.
-In a general reference map points may be styled to look like objects, eg. boats of planes, as per the infrastructure locations they represent.
+In a general reference map points may be styled to look like objects, eg. boats or planes, as per the infrastructure locations they represent.
 A good rule of thumb for points is that they should be clearly visible at most scales without much overlap while contrasting against other features.

 ## Map Elements